cwinkelmann/deepfaune/README.md

 For some users, it may be necessary to install `python-tk` or `python3-tk` as well, when you have a message `no module tkinter`...

-On Windows with **[Anaconda Individual Edition](https://www.anaconda.com/products/individual)** (WARNING: during installation of Anaconda, you will be asked to choose a path to install Ananconda files.
+On Windows, install these dependencies using **[Anaconda Individual Edition](https://www.anaconda.com/products/individual)** (WARNING: during installation of Anaconda, you will be asked to choose a path to install Ananconda files.
 It will be `C:\Users\yourname\anaconda3` by default.
 PLEASE REMEMBER THIS PATH FOR FURTHER USE).

 - Open Anaconda window, search for `torchvision` and click to install it, , as explained [here](https://docs.anaconda.com/anaconda/navigator/tutorials/manage-packages/)
-- (optional) Open Anaconda window, search for `openpyxl` and click to install it
+- and so on for the other dependencies listed above.

 ---
 # USING DEEPFAUNE